Semitan: Monthly and annual passes

 Semitan issues a wide range of monthly and annual passes for different categories of travellers depending on their age and working conditions.
 Free transportation is granted to travellers with low revenues.

 Semitan also sells monthly, termly and annual Lila, Métrocéane and Pratik+ passes, for several categories of persons depending on their age and working conditions.

 Traffic

 In 2011, 116.5 million journeys were made on the TAN network, where a journey is defined as a single boarding on a single vehicle.
-Of these 28.7 million were on Tramway line 1, 19.1 million on line 2, 18.7 million on line 3, 7 million on the Busway line 4, and 43 million on the rest of the network.
+Of these, 28.7 million were on Tramway line 1, 19.1 million on line 2, 18.7 million on line 3, 7 million on the Busway line 4, and 43 million on the rest of the network.
 On a typical weekday during the school term in 2011, 481.600 journeys were made on the network, of which 266.300 were on the tramway network.

 In providing this service, the cumulative distance travelled by the Semitan fleet in 2011 was approximately 24.3 million kilometers, of which 5.5 million were run by the Tramway and Busway, 18.8 million by Semitan owned buses, and a further 4.7 million by chartered buses.

+Fleet

+As of 2022, the TAN in service fleet included: